 When seeing a doctor for a certain health condition or concern, you're often prescribed medication — and many times, multiple medications.
 You fill your prescriptions, take the medications for a period of time, and check in with your doctor to discuss how you're feeling, what side effects you're experiencing, and to explore potential alternatives.

-This method of treatment is known as trial-and-error.
+This method is known as trial-and-error.
 You and your doctor work together over time to find a medication regimen that really works for you.
-But, given the advancement in precision medicine, pharmacogenetic testing has become available to patients — and you can get to the right treatment, for your particular condition, faster.
+But, given the advancement in precision medicine, PGx testing has become available to patients to help inform how medications and your genes may be interacting.

 Take Control of Your Health — Manage Your Condition

-By ordering a Genelex pharmacogenetic test, you and your physician can better understand how your genetics will play a role in your response to certain medications (drug to gene interactions) and how your certain medications will interact with each other (drug to drug interactions).
-With more insight into your genetics, you're able to alleviate the need for trial-and-error and more strategically target treatment for your specific condition.
+By ordering pharmacogenetic testing you and your physician might better understand how your genetics will play a role in your response to certain medications (drug to gene interactions) and how your certain medications interact with each other (drug to drug interactions).
+With more insight into your genetics, you may be able to alleviate the need for trial-and-error.